Oliv3r-int/DarkFightDosManosv2/PvpDosManos.md

 -- Input global
 UserInputService.InputBegan:Connect(function(input, gameProcessed)
     if gameProcessed then return end

+    -- Tecla P para toggle
     if input.KeyCode == CONFIG.ToggleKey then
         uiOpen = not uiOpen
         if uiElements.MainFrame then uiElements.MainFrame.Visible = uiOpen end
         return
     end

+    -- Prioridade: modo de troca do extra hit if keyChangeModeExtra then
+        return
+    end

+    -- Metal Skin (tecla R)
     if input.KeyCode == CONFIG.MetalSkin.Key then
         toggleMetalSkin()
         return
     end

+    -- Extra hit
-    if not keyChangeMode and selectedKey then
+    if selectedKey then
         local match = false
         if typeof(selectedKey) == "EnumItem" then
             if selectedKey.EnumType == Enum.KeyCode then